it-novum/openITCOCKPIT-documentation/en/docs/installation.md

 # Installation

-The installation of openITCOCKPIT is done via the package manager of the Linux distribution.
+openITCOCKPIT is installed via the package manager of your respective Linux distribution.

 ## Supported operating systems